fastnai/fastn-openAI-extension/README.md

 Steps to run :
 1. Clone the github repo
 2. use npm install to install the missing packages
+3. Replace the URL with your own
-3. Replace the keys with your own
+4. Replace the api and space keys with your own
-4. run the application using npm run dev
+5. run the application using npm run dev